-The amount of fuel allotted to each team will be 80% of the average fuel consumption for the Previous year's Michigan FSAE Endurance event, adjusted downward by an amount equal to the stated energy content of the vehicles accumulators.
-(It is assumed that the vehicle will start the dynamic events with fully charged accumulators) The fuel/accumulator energy conversion will be based on a 27% fuel-to-mechanical engine efficiency.
-(See Appendix B)
+The final fuel allocation for each team is based on the tables in Appendix B, adjusted downward by an amount equal to the stated energy content of the vehicles accumulators.
+(It is assumed that the vehicle will start the dynamic events with fully charged accumulators).